summa-dev/circuits-circom/README.md

 The zkSNARK proving system consists in a circuit, written in circom, that enforces the rules that the Exchange must abide by when generating a Proof Of Solvency for a specific user.

 The circuit checks that:

 	- A user-balance entry has been included in the Merkle Sum Tree
 	- The computation of the sum going from the user's entry to the root has been performed correctly
 	- No sum overflow happened during the computation
 	- The total of the entries in the tree (namely the total liabilities of an exchange) is equal or less than the total sum of the assets of the exchange

+The prover system gurantees fully-credibile proof while preserving the privacy of CEX Busienss Intelligence data such as:

+- Number of users of the exchanges
+- Users balances
+- Siblings partial sum balances
+- Total liabilities of the exchange

 The prover relies on [TS-Merkle-Sum-Tree Library](https://github.com/pan-y-tomate/ts-merkle-sum-tree) for the merkle Sum tree operations.